The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Expand Default naming context and drill down clicking the OU=Instances container on the left pane.
 You see entries (GUIDs) under OU=Instances for the vCenter Servers in your setup.

 This list should be identical on every replica (and the primary).
-It does guarantee that replication will continue to succeed, but it does indicate that initial replication during installation was successful.
+It does not guarantee that replication will continue to succeed, but it does indicate that initial replication during installation was successful.

 Verifying the Health service status